stummjr/blog/content/about/_index.md

 Hi!
 I'm Valdir (pronounced as *val-geer*), a software developer from Brazil.

-If you've reached out this page, you're probably at least a little interested to learn more about me.
+If you've reached out this page, I assume that you're probably at least a little interested to learn more about me.
 So here we go:

 My professional background includes web development with Python (Django, DRF, Sanic), Vue.js, several AWS technologies, large scale web crawling with Scrapy and years of teaching and mentoring experience.